NickdevC/Home-Learning-Hub/README.md

 #### Upload Resources (`admin`)

 * The 'Upload Resources' page provides `admins` with a form which allows them to upload resources for `users` to use at home to support their child's learning.
-Here you can specify the name of the resource, the subject and with the `CloudinaryField`, all uploaded resources are stored in the [Cloudinary database](https://cloudinary.com/), and then rendered in the 'Resources' page for all `users` to access.
+Here you can specify the name of the resource, the subject and with the `CloudinaryField`, all uploaded resources are stored in the [Cloudinary database](https://cloudinary.com/), and then rendered in the 'Resource Library' page for all `users` to access.

 <img src="static/images/screenshots/upload-resource-form.png" width="auto">